atoti/atoti/03-use-cases/03-community-fun/pokemon/extensions/README.md

 2. To build the project, follow the steps below:

-- Extract the contents from `source.zip`.
+- Extract the contents from within `source.zip`.

 - Download from this [link](https://data.atoti.io/notebooks/pokemon/images.zip) and unzip into the following folders:**
     - for new build: `src/resources/images`